 “Passive aggressive behavior stems from an inability to express anger in a healthy way.
 A person’s feelings may be so repressed that they don’t even realize they are angry or feeling resentment.
-A passive aggressive can drive people around him/her crazy and seem sincerely dismayed when confronted with their behavior.
-Due to their own lack of insight into their feelings the passive aggressive often feels that others misunderstand them or, are holding them to unreasonable standards if they are confronted about their behavior.”
+A passive aggressive can drive people around him/her crazy.
+And they can seem sincerely dismayed when confronted with their behavior.
+Due to their own lack of insight into their feelings the passive aggressive often feels that others misunderstand them.
+Or, they feel they are holding them to unreasonable standards if they are confronted about their behavior.

 In the above mentioned article, Cathy Meyer then goes on to give “some ways you might approach your passive aggressive.”
-You may find it helpful to read the entire article, including ways to approach your spouse, but I want to give you a “heads up” because for some reason, the About.com web site, for some reason, put it in the “Divorce Support” section —which is not something we’re trying to encourage —supporting divorcing your passive-agreesive, but rather dealing with it in the best way possible with the Lord’s help.
+You may find it helpful to read the entire article, including ways to approach your spouse.
+But I want to give you a “heads up” because for some reason, the About.com web site, put it in the “Divorce Support” section.
+This is not something we’re trying to encourage —supporting divorcing your passive-agressive.
+Instead, we’re hoping to help you to deal with it in the best way possible with the Lord’s help.
 Still, the article is a good one, so we encourage you to read:

-Here are a few other things you might find helpful to read, concerning this type of behavior (and click onto the links after the quotes to learn more):
+Here are a few other things you might find helpful to read, concerning this type of behavior.
+Then click onto the links after the quotes to learn more:

-“Passive-Aggressive people don’t usually like the aggressive posture over any issue; they’ll rather say ‘Yes’ when they already know what they are going to do.
+“Passive-Aggressive people don’t usually like the aggressive posture over any issue.
+They’ll rather say, ‘Yes’ when they already know what they are going to do.
 The yes is to get their aggressive spouse out of their face.
-Rather than speak up their concern on an issue they keep quite but their displeasure is displayed in their behavior, he/she might walk around the house banging the door after them, react to their spouse with short sentences, or act to sabotage their spouse to get even or get back at them.
-You never really know what’s on their mind, when they say yes, as a spouse you watch if that yes is really yes or yes —get out of my face or yes —I already know what I want to do.” (from the Christiancouples.org” article, “Home Improvement Series XXXVIII – Wired Uniquely?“)
+Rather than speak up their concern on an issue they keep quiet.
+But their displeasure is displayed in their behavior.
+He/she might walk around the house banging the door after them, react to their spouse with short sentences, or act to sabotage their spouse to get even or get back at them.
+You never really know what’s on their mind.
+When they say yes, as a spouse, you watch if that yes is really yes or yes —get out of my face.
+Or it may be yes —I already know what I want to do.”
+(From the Christiancouples.org” article, “Home Improvement Series XXXVIII – Wired Uniquely?“)

 From the Couples Institute, Peter Pearson, Ph.D writes: